junzis/the-1090mhz-riddle/decoding.rst

   |-------|-----|--------------------------|-------|-------
   | 10001 | 101 | 010000000110001000011101 | 10011 | ......

 We can confirm the DF=17 and TC=19.
 Good to decode the velocity.
-Next, let's extract the data frame:
+Next, let's extract the DATA frame part:
 ::

+  HEX: 99454F9E0004A7

   |  TC   | ST  | IC | IFR | VU  | S-EW | V-EW       | S-NS | V-NS       | V-rate sign source | TI | GHD sign   |
   |-------|-----|----|-----|-----|------|------------|------|------------|--------------------|----|------------|